PerezHz/TaylorIntegration.jl/docs/src/simple_example.md

 Eq. (\ref{eq-example1}) for the initial condition ``x(0)=3``.
-Notice that according to the exact solution Eq. (\ref{eq-sol1}), the solution only exists for ``t<t_\mathrm{max} =1/3``; in addition, we note that this number can not be represented exactly as a floating-point.
+Notice that according to the exact solution Eq. (\ref{eq-sol1}), the solution only exists for ``t<t_\mathrm{max} =1/3``; in addition, we note that this number can not be represented exactly as a floating-point number.

 We first load the required packages and define a function which represents the equation of motion.

 ```@example example1
 using TaylorIntegration, Plots
-diffeq(t, x) = x^2;
+diffeq(x, p, t) = x^2;
 ```

 !!! note
-    In `TaylorIntegration.jl`, the convention for writing the function representing the equations of motion is to use first the independent variable (`t`), followed by the dependent variables (`x`) and then the derivatives defining the equations of motion (`dx`).
+    In `TaylorIntegration.jl` we use the same convention of [DifferentialEquations.jl](http://docs.juliadiffeq.org/stable/tutorials/ode_example.html) when writing the function representing the equations of motion.
-    For a single ODE, as in the present case, we omit the last argument which is returned, and avoid using vectors; for more ODEs, both `x` and `dx` are preallocated vectors and the function mutates (modifies) `dx`.

-Now, we integrate the equations of motion using [`taylorinteg`](@ref);
+We now integrate the equations of motion using [`taylorinteg`](@ref);
-despite of the fact that the solution only exists for ``t<t_\textrm{max}``, below we shall *try* to compute it up to ``t_\textrm{end}=0.34``; as we shall see, Taylor's method takes care of this.
-For the integration presented below, we use a 28-th series expansion, with ``\epsilon_\textrm{tol} = 10^{-20}``, and compute up to 150 integration steps.
+note that, despite of the fact that the solution only exists for ``t<t_\textrm{max}``, below we shall *try* to compute it up to ``t_\textrm{end}=0.34``; as we shall see, Taylor's method takes care of this.
+For the integration presented below, we use a 25-th series expansion, with ``\epsilon_\textrm{tol} = 10^{-20}``, and compute up to 150 integration steps.

 ```@example example1
-tT, xT = taylorinteg(diffeq, 3.0, 0.0, 0.34, 28, 1e-20, maxsteps=150);
+tT, xT = taylorinteg(diffeq, 3.0, 0.0, 0.34, 25, 1e-20, maxsteps=150) ;
 ```

 We first note that the last point of the